aesteve/nubes/docs/PARAMETERS.md

 }
 ```

-Nothing really interesting to mention here :)
+Nothing really fancy there :)

+Let's dive into a more concrete example

-Now let's imagine you store a map of :
+Let's imagine you store a map of :
 ```json
 {
 	"token":"userName"